jsdf/goose64/README.md

 - `OPTIMIZE=1`: enable gcc optimization and use non-debug versions of sdk libraries
 - `ED64=1`: build with everdrive64 logging support (see [ed64log](https://github.com/jsdf/ed64log)). don't use unless running on an everdrive64

+you can also create a file called `localdefs.makefile` containing any variables to override in the build, and it will be automatically included by the makefile.

 ## build for macOS